carolinacordoba/carolinacordoba/README.md

 # 👋 Hey there, and welcome!

-I'm Carolina – a web development student with a background in digital marketing and a strong passion for e-commerce and tech.
+I'm Carolina, a web development student with a background in digital marketing and a strong passion for e-commerce and tech.

 ## 💡 About Me